temp1codingacc/IIITA-s_college_website/README.md

 ## Overview

 Our system ensures that students and staff are always in the loop, promoting active participation and fostering a sense of community within the college.
 Whether you're looking for event schedules, sports updates, or the latest news, our platform has got you covered.

+## Login Credentials

+### Admin
+- **Username:** hemanth@gmail.com
+- **Password:** 12345678

+### Student
+- **Username:** iit2022240@iiita.ac.in
+- **Password:** 123456

+## How to Run the Project

+### Prerequisites
+- Ensure you have a web server set up.
+You can use any web server like Apache, Nginx, or a simple live server extension in Visual Studio Code.

+### Steps
+1. Clone the repository or download the project files.
+2. Open the project folder in Visual Studio Code.
+3. Install the Live Server extension in Visual Studio Code if you haven't already.
+4. Right-click on `login.html` and select `Open with Live Server`.
+5. The project should now be running, and you can access it in your browser.

+## Contact
+For any queries or further information, please contact [hemanth@gmail.com](mailto:hemanth@gmail.com).

 ---